 Only UK Vein Clinic exclusively use Radio Frequency technology which has the lowest failure rate, post-operative pain and most speedy return to normal activity.

 Patients should know what costs they’re exposed to, before they commit time and money to any particular provider.
 The procedure price should be fixed and include all of the consultations, scans and routine follow up required to complete treatment.
 Fixed price procedures have been available for many years now and there really is no excuse for opaque pricing for largely routine, minimally invasive procedures.

 Most reputable providers such as Veincentre and UK Vein Clinic will charge an inclusive fee of £250 to cover the initial consultation and scan.
 The scan will help to confirm the most viable way forward.
-Treatment prices start from c.£2,100 up to an estimated £5,000 / £6,000 for hospital-based procedures.
+Treatment prices start from c.£2,100.

-The Rasmussen study shows that treatment carries a degree of risk, recurrence typically ranging from 4.8% to 11.6%.
-Currently in the only UK Vein Clinic overtly offer to guarantee the closure of the vein they’ve treated, it is important for patients to get comfortable as to what the costs could be from other providers, should remedial treatment be required.
+The Rasmussen study shows that treatment results can be unpredictable, recurrence of veins typically ranging from 4.8% to 11.6%.
+Currently in the UK, only UK Vein Clinic overtly offer to guarantee the closure of truncal veins.